$42 | 2 hours | 1.5 miles

 ✔️ Service animals are welcome.

-Dugan is always open to feedback on the spot if needs arise on the tour. -
+I am always open to feedback on the spot if needs arise on the tour. -

 Plan to use the bathroom prior to the tour; we won’t stop for a break during the walk.
 The closest public restroom is in Portland Public Library’s main branch in Monument Square; check their website for open hours.
 You can also check this list of public restrooms in Portland.